tatigabru/kaggle-lyft/README.rst

   objects) to reduce amount of false positives,
 * it was trained on 512x384 crops, with page height around 1500 px, and full pages were used for inference,
-* augmentations used: scale, minor color augmentations (hue/saturation/value), Albumentations library was used.

 Overall many more improvements are possible here: using mmdetection, better models, pre-training on COCO, blending predictions from different folds